-Studies have been performed at many major universities, (Cornell, University of Utah, University of South Dakota, Penn State and University of Bristol in England) which all confirm that buffalo are very high in essential fatty acids.
+Studies have been performed at many major universities, (Cornell, University of Utah, University of South Dakota, Penn State and the University of Bristol in England) which all confirm that buffalo are very high in essential fatty acids.
 Buffalo meat has an excellent ratio of Omega-3 to Omega-6 acids and contains much more CLA (conjugated linoleic acid or “good fat”) than was previously known.
 CLA enhances the body’s ability to promote a healthy metabolism and fight disease.

 AVOID THE “BAD” FAT BY EATING THE “GOOD”

-Many processed foods, baked goods and microwaveable foods are loaded with what nutritionists deem “bad fat.”
+Many processed foods, baked goods, and microwaveable foods are loaded with what nutritionists deem “bad fat.”
 Trans Fatty Acids or (TFAs) form when edible oils are heavily processed through hydrogenation (adding hydrogen to fat molecules).
 This makes fats last longer in a semi-solid state without growing rancid.
 However, altering fat structure through hydrogenation in effect strip-mines the healthy oils.

 Several human clinical studies have shown that the CLA (conjugated linoleic acid) or “good fat” available in buffalo meat and elk meat may reduce body fat, while still preserving muscle tissue.
 The human body cannot produce CLA.
 It can only be obtained through diet or supplements.

 Buffalo meat can also help heart disease sufferers by reducing LDL (low-density lipoprotein) cholesterol levels.
-By eating five ounces of buffalo meat four to five times per week, LDL can be reduced by 40-45% over about a six-month period.
+By eating five ounces of buffalo meat four to five times per week, LDL can be reduced by 40-45% over a six-month period.

 POWER-PACKED NUTRITION IN A DELICIOUS PACKAGE

-Bison meat is lower in fat, calories and cholesterol than beef, pork, turkey, skinless chicken and even some fish.
+Bison meat is lower in fat, calories and cholesterol than beef, pork, turkey, skinless chicken, and even some fish.
 In addition, buffalo meat contributes about 69% more iron to your diet than beef, with higher levels of vitamins and minerals and twice as much Beta-carotene as strictly grain-fed meats.
-While bison meat tastes similar to a high quality cut of beef, it stands out for being slightly sweeter and more nutritionally dense than other types of red meats.
+While bison meat tastes similar to a high-quality cut of beef, it stands out for being slightly sweeter and more nutritionally dense than other types of red meats.
 Because buffalo has very little fat and contains 25 to 30% more protein than beef, it doesn’t shrink in cooking and it’s more satisfying to eat.
 Pound per pound, it’s a better value than many “cheaper” meats.